(screenshots from the Ab4d.SharpEngine samples)

 Minimum requirements

-Ab4d.SharpEngine requires Vulkan support to be able to render the 3D scene.
+Ab4d.SharpEngine for Desktop and Mobile devices requires Vulkan 1.1 support to render the 3D scene.
 Vulkan is supported on all newer GPUs and many older graphics devices.

 Quick info for Windows: